ratnanil/PythonToolboxDocumentation/README.md

 For each Tool, you can add attributes to the parameters.
 E.g: `param1.dialogref`.
 For further examples see the sample toolbox.

-Next, `import write_docs` in the beginning of your *.pyt file and run `write_docs.main(Toolbox,"SampleToolbox")` and the end of your *.pyt file.
+Next, `import write_docs` in the beginning of your *.pyt file and run `write_docs.main(Toolbox,"SampleToolbox")` at the end of your *.pyt file.
 The second argument should contain the name of your *.pyt file without the extension.